 Is PTEO the same as Back to Education Allowance?

 There are no specific eligibility criteria for the PTEO.
 You can be any age and may be unemployed for any length of time before starting a part-time course of education.

 Can I keep my jobseeker’s payment while taking part in PTEO?

 If you are getting Jobseeker’s Allowance or Jobseeker’s Benefit, you may take up the Part-Time Education Option and continue to get your jobseeker’s payment.
 Your Intreo centre or social welfare local office must be satisfied that the course is likely to improve your chances of getting a job.
 You must continue to satisfy the conditions of being available for and genuinely seeking work.

 What type of courses are covered?

 You can take part in a part-time day course, evening course or early morning course, distance education or a part-time course under the Back to Education Initiative (BTEI) or Springboard.
-In some cases, part-time courses which run during the normal working day will be accepted, for example, courses under the BTEI.
+In some cases, you can do part-time courses which run during the normal working day such as courses under the BTEI.